malprax/parliament_bone/README.md

 Time to Modify Vaio
 Time to fix mobo
 Time to Fix Cpu
-Time to dentist

 Time to make apply
 Time to make program
-Time to print out billing
-Time to print out mom

 Time to make boot fd
 Time to make posting